 4. Driving Concepts.
 The simple mathematics provides a basic order and continuity that we have imposed on the universe.
 The simplest geometries provide a robust range of symmetries and relations.
 Add time and put these objects in motion, folding and enfolding within each other like a symphony, and we can begin to intuit a very special dynamics and a range for harmony (Reference #4).
 When those concepts were first written up back in the 1970s, it seemed to describe a perfected state within space and time, but it was too vague.
 It needed a domain or container within which to work and it seems that this just may be it (opens in a new window or tab).

 5. Big Board-little universe and the Universe Table (Reference #5).
-By September 2013, a class of sixth grade students got involved and a core group of about 40 high school students continued to study this formulation.
+By September 2013, a class of sixth grade students got involved with a core group of about 40 high school students to continue to study this formulation.
 First, it seemed like an excellent way to visualize the entire universe in a systematic way and on a single piece of paper.
 Second, as a simple ordering tool, it placed most of the academic disciplines in the right sequence.
 Mathematics, logic, philosophy, theology and ethics seemed to apply to every notation.

 That was all very helpful, but then, we began observing some very simple correlations and let our imaginations work a little overtime.